pulp-platform/hero-tools/docs/gs.md

 ## RISC-V 64 software runtimes

-The command below will compile the libhero (briding between the hardware drivers and the OpenMP runtime), the libllvm (required for the OpenMP runtime), and the the OpenMP target host runtime itself.
+The command below will compile the libhero (bridging between the hardware drivers and the OpenMP runtime), the libllvm (required for the OpenMP target runtime), and the the OpenMP target host runtime itself.
 All these libraries are compiled for the host (RV64) using the GCC / LLVM compiler previously built.

 ```bash